arthUFO12/GmailAssistant/README.md

 ## Gmail Assistant

-Visit accessible-branch to demo the assistant yourself.
+Visit accessible-branch to demo a previous version of the assistant yourself.

 ### Module Descriptions
 1. `data_schemas.py` - BaseModel definitions for events, tasks, etc.